-Mr M's dealing with Options and Caledonian
+Mr C's dealing with Options and Caledonian

-I've set out above the background to how Mr M came to deal with Caledonian, so I won't repeat that again.
+I've set out above the background to how Mr C came to deal with Caledonian, so I won't repeat that again.

-Mr M was promised a better return than he'd get by staying with his Armed Forces Pension.
+Mr C was promised a better return than he'd get by staying with his Armed Forces Pension.
 He trusted Caledonian and accepted its advice to transfer into the Options SIPP and FPI investments.
 He wasn't financially knowledgeable.

-I'll refer below to the correspondence that Mr M signed, although he says this was all precompleted.
+I'll refer below to the correspondence that Mr C signed, although he says this was all precompleted.
 We haven't been provided with copies of all of the documents, although it's more likely than not that they will have been almost the same as those we have seen on the many other similar complaints that we've dealt with at this Service.

-- 18 October 2012 Mr M signed a letter of authority for Options to provide Caledonian with information about his scheme. - 18 October 2012 Mr M completed Options' SIPP application form.
-In brief this confirmed his age, residential address in the UK, employment status, details of his Armed Forces pension and the intended investment.
+23 October 2012 - Mr C signed a letter of authority for Options to provide Caledonian with information about his scheme.

+23 October 2012 - Mr C completed Options' SIPP application form.
+In brief this confirmed his age, residential address in the UK, employment status, details of his Armed Forces pension and defined contribution pension and the intended investment.